Testimonials

 I can be my true self.

 Before I had cancer, partly because we had not been blessed with children, I did not have a sense of longing or hope for the future.
-Having experienced a life-threatening illness, however, I came to realize how precious life is, and how being able to spend ordinary days are truly a blessing.
+Having experienced a life-threatening illness, however, I came to realize how precious life is, and how being able to spend ordinary days is truly a blessing.
 I came to appreciate many things.
 Before falling ill, I was not the type to smile often, but recently, I have frequently been told by those whom I have recently come to know, that I have a lovely smile.
 Nowadays, it seems that a smile has become a regular fixture on my face.

 Her face lights up when